Leziate: History

-Leziate is a parish of the Kings Lynn and West Norfolk district council, which is responsible for the most local services.
-Norfolk County Council is responsible for roads, some schools, and social services.
-For Westminster elections it forms part of the North West Norfolk constituency, represented by James Wild (Conservative).
+Geography

+According to the 2021 census, Leziate has a population of 616 people which shows an increase from the 592 people listed in the 2011 census.

 The deserted village of Holt

 During the medieval period there was another settlement within the parish.
 It was called Holt.
 The village was demolished when the landlord, the notorious Thomas Thursby, enclosed the land and converted it to pasture for his sheep.
 Holt was the only Norfolk village recorded in the Commission of Inquiry in 1517 as being totally depopulated in this way.